rndlabs/cow-docs/docs/6_cow-sdk/order-meta-data-appdata/3_get-the-appdata-hex.md

 # Get the AppData Hex

-The `AppData` Hex points to an IPFS document with the meta-data attached to the order.
+The `AppData` hex points to an IPFS document with the metadata attached to the order.

 You can calculate the `AppData` Hex, and its corresponding `cidV0` using the SDK: